Protests against responses to the COVID-19 pandemic: India

 After the televised announcement by Prime Minister Narendra Modi that the lockdown was to be extended until at least 3 May, police used batons to disperse protesting migrant workers in Mumbai.
 Thousands of jobless migrant workers had gathered at railway stations and were demanding to be allowed to break the lockdown to return home.
 Similar protests were seen in other parts of the country by the workers, and those who claimed that they received no aid which was promised by the government to provide them with during the lockdown period.

 In the state of Meghalaya anti mandatory vaccination protesters organised a rally in the capital city Shillong against the alleged mandatory inoculation drive by the state government.

 In State of Maharashtra similar anti mandatory mask and anti mandatory mask protest were held.

-Several Legal cases were filed in different High Court and Supreme Court of India Against Mandatory Mask and Vaccination.
+Several legal cases were filed in multiple high courts of India and the Supreme Court of India against mandatory masking and vaccinations.